uk000/goto/README.md

   -- UDP Server that can proxy UDP requests/responses to upstream endpoints.
   --  The server can track and report summary data about the received traffic.
   See the [TOC](#toc) for a complete list of server features.
+- A [client](pkg/client/README.md) that can generate HTTP/S, TCP, and gRPC traffic to other services (including other `goto` instances), track summary results of the traffic, and report results via [APIs](pkg/client/README.md#client-apis) as well as publish results to a [Goto registry](pkg/registry/Overview.md).
-- A [proxy](pkg/proxy/README.md) that can act as an HTTP/S, TCP, UDP, gRPC, or MCP passthrough proxy, allowing you to route traffic through a `goto` instance to an upstream server, and inspect the requests/responses.
+- A [proxy](pkg/proxy/README.md) that can act as an HTTP/S, TCP, UDP, gRPC, or MCP proxy, allowing you to chain traffic through a `goto` instance to an upstream server, and inspect the requests/responses.
+The HTTP proxy allows for triggering upstream endpoints based on match criteria, and perform request and response transformations.
 - A [tunnel](pkg/tunnel/README.md) that allows tunneling of HTTP/S and TCP traffic across multiple hops.
 This allows testing traffic behavior as it goes through overlay boundaries and through various intermediary proxies/gateways.
 - A [job executor](pkg/job/README.md) that can run shell commands/scripts as well as make HTTP calls, collect and report results.
 It allows chaining of jobs together so that output of one job triggers another job with input.
 Additionally, jobs can be auto-executed via cron, and can act as a source of data for pipelines (more on this under `pipelines`)
 - A [registry](pkg/registry/Overview.md) to orchestrate operations across other `goto` instances, collect and summarize results from those `goto` instances, and make the federated summary results available via APIs.
 A `goto` registry can also be paired with another `goto` registry instance and export/load data from one to the other to keep another backup of the collected results.